princeton-nlp/benign-data-breaks-safety/README.md

 # Data Selection for Safety

-This is the code to implement the methods and experiments in our paper **What's in Your "Safe" Data?: Identifying Benign Data that Breaks Safety** ([https://arxiv.org/abs/2404.01099](https://arxiv.org/abs/2404.01099)).
+This is the code to implement the methods and experiments in our [COLM 2024](https://colmweb.org/index.html) paper **What is in Your Safe Data?
+Identifying Benign Data that Breaks Safety** ([https://arxiv.org/abs/2404.01099](https://arxiv.org/abs/2404.01099)).

 ### **Selection Methods**